 - No-tool setup and fast readiness

-- Big lounge surface for groups
+- Large lounge surface for groups

-- Foam + spring build felt stable
+- Foam + spring build felt steady for a modular sofa

 Who it is best for:

-- Families, hosting, big TV rooms
+- Families, hosting, and big TV rooms

 - Tall users who stretch out often

-- People who prioritize plush lounging
+- People who prioritize plush lounging over formal support

 Where it falls short: